Bpetal8/zipline-rwanda-analysis/README.md

 ## Background

 Zipline's Rwanda network delivers blood products and medical supplies to hospitals across the Southern and Eastern provinces.
-This project builds a full operational data pipeline modelled on that network — covering data ingestion, quality validation, SQL analysis, and visualisation.
+This project simulates a full operational analytics pipeline modelled on that network — covering data ingestion, quality validation, SQL analysis, and visualisation.
 The dataset is synthetic but grounded in Zipline's actual operating context: the Muhanga distribution centre, the hospitals it serves, blood product payloads, and the telemetry data drones produce in flight.
 ---